-Need help keeping this structure in place?
-Consider this roof maintenance checklist to help Texas homeowners avoid costly roof repairs and extend the life of their roofing system.
+Use this roof maintenance checklist to help avoid costly roof repairs and extend the life of your roofing system.

 1. Inspect Your Roof Regularly

 Regularly inspecting your roof is a key part of preventative roof maintenance.
-Spotting minor potential problems early can save you from expensive roof repair or replacement later.
+By checking your roof regularly, you can spot minor potential problems early that save you from expensive roof repairs or replacement later.

 How Often Should You Inspect?

-Wondering how often to do residential roof maintenance?
 Aim to inspect your roof at least twice a year—once in the spring and again in the fall.
-Also, inspect it after severe storms.
+Also, inspect your roof after severe storms.

 What to Look For